Error: Contact form not found.

 • You can protect non-exempt equity while keeping the vehicle.

-Chapter 13 is often a better choice for those who are behind on car payments or have valuable cars they want to keep.
+Chapter 13 may be an option for individuals who are behind on car payments or have higher-value vehicles.

 Vehicle Exemptions: Protecting Your Car’s Equity